haberdashPI/vscode-master-key/notes.md

 EDGE CASE: check that changing keybingings doesn't much with state (e.g. reset mode)

 wishlist:

+- enable vim style command queue during the prefix (this will require changing `movePrefixActionsToSuffix` as well)

 - choose which modifiers to default to in the visual documentation based on modifier frequency